SHABNUMNADEEM/javascript-projects/README.md

 # javascript-projects
-this is the time for new year
+This is the count down timer for new year